 You’re not looking to be sold on expensive services that you do not absolutely need this minute.

-It does help to talk to somebody who knows what they are doing in this regard, and can save you a lot of time, but ultimately you could do it yourself, and that’s better than going with somebody you don’t trust.
-(Obviously, the best option is to hire somebody you do trust).
+It is surely better to be represented by an ethical attorney who knows what they are doing, but ultimately you could do it yourself, and that’s better than going with somebody you don’t trust.
+Obviously, the best option is to hire somebody you do trust.

 Third, File a Response With the Court Within 30 Days (or Hire an Attorney)